TrueDevProfile/kinopoisk-api/readme.md

 ## Api methods

 * `kinopoiskExtApiService.getFilmInfo(filmId)` retrieves all data about the film by id.
-* `kinopoiskExtApiService.getStaffList(filmId)` retrieves data about the staff (actors,producers and so on) by film id.
+* `kinopoiskExtApiService.getStaffList(filmId)` retrieves data about the staff (actors, producers and so on) by film id.
-* `kinopoiskExtApiService.getGallery(filmId)` retrieves gallery according to film id.
+* `kinopoiskExtApiService.getGallery(filmId)` retrieves gallery(posters, footage for the film and so no) by film id.
 * `kinopoiskExtApiService.getKPReviews(filmId)` retrieves reviews by film id.
 It does not contain full review text.
+* `kinopoiskExtApiService.getReviewDetail(reviewId)` retrieves review full data by particular review id.
 * `kinopoiskExtApiService.getKPPeopleDetailView(peopleId)` retrieves detail info of staff person(actor, producer and so on).
 * `kinopoiskExtApiService.getKPTop()` retrieves top of films according the params.
 * `kinopoiskExtApiService.getKPSearchInFilms()`does a search in films by keyword.
 * `kinopoiskExtApiService.getKPSearchInPeople()`does a search in people by keyword.
+* `kinopoiskExtApiService.getNavigator()` does an advanced search of films by filters.
+* `kinopoiskExtApiService.getDigital()` retrieves digital releases for particular month/year.

 ## WEB Api

-All methods will be available via http://kinopoiskapiunofficial.tech soon...
-Now only searching film by id is available.
+All these methods and more are available via web API https://kinopoiskapiunofficial.tech